yikeliu-echo/yikeliu-echo.github.io/index.md

-## How to do Sentiment analysis with Amazon's Reviews
+## How to do Sentiment Analysis with Amazon's Reviews

 You can use the [editor on GitHub](https://github.com/yikeliu-echo/yikeliu-echo.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.